-The BBC has upheld a complaint made by the NFU about impartiality in the BBC1 documentary Meat: A Threat to Our Planet?
+The BBC has upheld the NFU's complaint about a lack of impartiality in its BBC1 documentary Meat: A Threat to Our Planet?

-The NFU made the complaint after the programme broadcast last November and escalated it to Ofcom when the BBC failed to provide a timely response.
+The NFU made the complaint after the programme was broadcast in November 2019 and escalated it to Ofcom when the BBC failed to provide a timely response.